microsoft/z3guide/Acknowledgments.md

 * Ayana Monroe, UNC, MSR Intern
 * Nikolaj Bj&oslash;rner, Peli de Halleux, Microsoft Research

-It relies extensive help and on the JavaScript bindings created by
+It relies on extensive help and use of the JavaScript bindings created by

 * Kevin Bakkot, Olaf Tomalka